gnosis/dx-examples-liquidity-bots/docs/cli.md

-# Dutch X Cli (Command Line Interface)
+# DutchX Cli (Command Line Interface)
-In the docker image, it's also avaliable a CLI, with some basic operations for using the Dutch X.
+In the docker image, it's also avaliable a CLI, with some basic operations for using the DutchX.

 You can use it for getting the state of a token pair, or to trade in an auction among other things.